poojamali37/Shopping-Platform/ReadMe.md

+# Shopping-Platform
-# <p>An E-Commerce Web Page Similar to Amazon Implemented from Scratch using HTML & CSS.</p>
+An E-Commerce Web Page Similar to Amazon Implemented from Scratch using HTML & CSS.